Fix an Apache Hive out of memory error in Azure HDInsight

 Some nuances of this query:

-- T1 is an alias to a big table, TABLE1, which has lots of STRING column types.
+- T1 is an alias to a large table, TABLE1, which has lots of STRING column types.

-- Other tables are not that big but do have many columns.
+- Other tables aren't that large but do have many columns.

 - All tables are joining each other, in some cases with multiple columns in TABLE1 and others.